 Dry Fork Of Butler Creek

-U.S. Forest Service photograph (unnumbered) taken on September 7, 1978; retake by Charles E. Kay on August 5, 2005 - - Photo No. 5518-17.
+U.S. Forest Service photographs (unnumbered) taken on September 16, 1964 and September 4, 1986; retake by Charles E. Kay on August 5, 2005 - - Photo No. 5518-22.
 Original photographs, negatives, and narrative reports held in the range files on the Cedar City Ranger District, Dixie National Forest, Cedar City, UT.

 Conifer, Aspen, Juniper, Sagebrush